Lydart

 Lydart is a dispersed hamlet within the community of Mitchel Troy, Monmouthshire, Wales.
 It is located about 3 mi south-west of Monmouth, 3 mi north of Trellech, and 1 mi south-east of Mitchel Troy village, on the top of an escarpment which slopes steeply down to the valley of the River Trothy.
 The B4293 road passes through the area.

 Lydart House and Estate

 Lydart House is described as a "handsomely proportioned" eighteenth-century house, of six bays and two storeys.
+The Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) noted the dramatic hipped roof.
 The nearby Lydart Farmhouse is a fortified manor house largely constructed in the late fifteenth or early sixteenth century, though parts of the house date to the twelfth century.
 The house underwent further expansion in the late eighteenth century, after the Lydart estate saw a significant influx of wealth from the wars with France.
+The RCAHMW suggests that dendrochronology indicates a construction date of the early 1700s.
 The house's chapel is designated as a site of historical interest by CADW due to its rare fleur-de-lys decorative plasterwork and hidden staircase, which may indicate early ecclesiastical use.
-Both are Grade II listed buildings.
+Both Lydart House and Lydart Farm are Grade II listed buildings.